Unit Rate Calculator

 How to Calculate Unit Rate

-So, how do you calculate the rate given two different quantities?
+So, how do you calculate a rate given two different quantities?
 Start by using the unit rate formula:

-Thus rate is equal to the quantity of unit one divided by the quantity of unit 2.
+Thus, rate is equal to the quantity of unit one (or change in quantity of unit 1) divided by the quantity of unit 2 (or change in quantity of unit 2).

-Rate is often expressed as quantity 1 per quantity 2, for example, miles per hour.
+Rate is often expressed as “quantity 1 per quantity 2,” as in miles per hour or dollars per day.

-Unit rates are often further simplified and expressed as just the numerator with the first quantity unit over the second.
-For instance, 25 miles/hour.
+Unit rates are often then even further simplified and expressed as just the numerator with the first quantity unit over the second.
+For instance, 25 miles/hour or 45 dollars/day.

-Unit price can also be considered a rate of price to the quantity.
+Another common unit rate is that of unit price, which can also be considered as a rate of price to the quantity.
 Try our unit price calculator to learn more.

 Rate Calculation Examples